 top of page

-NATIONAL DIPLOMA IN DENTAL NURSING
+NEBDN Level 3 DIPLOMA IN DENTAL NURSING (RQF)

 The NEBDN accredited National Diploma in Dental Nursing is a General Dental Council (GDC) recognised dental nursing qualification which covers all outcomes described within the GDC Preparing to Practice document.